do-jonathan4/lfz-m2/exercises/sql-join/README.md

 The data in this fictitious database has been split into two tables.
 One table is responsible for storing products, while the other stores information about suppliers of those products.
 This helps keep data organized so that updates can be made independently to either table.
 In general, splitting out database data into different tables is a good thing.

 Notice how each row in the `"products"` table has a `"supplierId"` column.
 That column specifically refers to values in the `"supplierId"` column of the `"suppliers"` table.
-This in known as a **foreign key**.
+This is known as a **foreign key**.
 Instead of putting _all_ of the supplier information for a product into the product row itself, there is instead just _one_ column that links the `"products"` table to the `"suppliers"` table.

 #### Joining Tables